-The Authority adopted GASB 54, Fund Balance Reporting and Governmental Fund Type Definitions for the Authority's net assets.
+The Authority follows GASB 54, Fund Balance Reporting and Governmental Fund Type Definitions for the Authority's net assets.
 The effect on GASB 54 on the Authority fund balance is that the reserve for prepaid expenses is no longer presented but prepaid expenses are now part of non-spendable fund balance.
-There was no effect on total fund balance.
 Fund balance is showed by the most binding constraint which is restrict by an external resource or enabling legislation.
 Beginning with the most binding constraints, fund balance amounts are reported in the following classifications: